xiaopv/xiaopv.github.io/_teaching/2023-spring-mat201-uu.md

 ## Homework

+ * Feb.
+2, 2023
+   * Complete Week 3 Assignment in WileyPLUS.
+   * Watch [video](https://youtu.be/bubLif5V2Pk) to review graph sketching of derivatives.

  * Jan.
 31, 2023
    * Complete Activity 1.3.3.
 Let me know if you want to present.
    * Complete the hand out sheet on sketching graph of the derivative.